 - The outcome is your score.

-So, when we add tradelines to your credit report, the information flows into the credit bureau(s), through the scoring models and your score is positively affected.
+So, when tradelines are added to your credit report, the information flows into the credit bureau(s), through the scoring models and your score is positively affected.
+This does assume that the tradelines added are in good standing.
 In fact, the federal government (well, kind of… it was the federal reserve board, which isn’t actually “federal” at all) conducted a study and concluded: